ubports/autopilot/docs/tutorial/getting_started.rst

 1. **Test Setup.** Do whatever it takes to get to the point where the thing you're trying to test is ready.
 This typically involves launching the application under test (not applicable to the Unity shell, as discussed above) and navigating to the component that you want to test.

 2. **Test Actions.** Send input events to the application under test to mimic a user interaction.
-This typically involves using the :class:`~autopilot.emulators.X11.Keyboard` or :class:`~autopilot.emulators.X11.Mouse` classes.
+This typically involves using the :class:`~autopilot.emulators.input.Keyboard` or :class:`~autopilot.emulators.input.Mouse` classes.

 3. **Test Assertions.** Do one or more test assertions to verify that the application under test performed as expected.